pedrorrivero/pyproject-qiskit/FILEMAP.md

 ## Software package

 - `<pyproject_qiskit>` --
-  it will have a different name for each repository using the [`pyproject_qiskit` template](https://github.com/pedrorrivero/pyproject-qiskit), and it holds the source code for the software package.
+  it will have a different name for each repository using the [`pyproject-qiskit` template](https://github.com/pedrorrivero/pyproject-qiskit), and it holds the source code for the software package.
 This name will determine how the package is imported after installation (e.g. `from <pyproject_qiskit> import __version__`).
 - [`docs`](docs) --
   documentation for the repository (e.g. tutorials, API docs, reference guide).
 - [`test`](test) --